vivaxgen/MicroHaps/README.md

 ```
 microhap_pipeline_beta.py --index-file /home/ashley/Documents/microhaps/sample_file.csv --ref /home/ashley/Documents/microhaps/PlasmoDB-51_PvivaxP01_Genome.fasta --bed /home/ashley/Documents/microhaps/microhap.bed --trim --output_file meta_file --pattern_fw "*_R1.trimmed.fastq.gz" --pattern_rv "*_R2.trimmed.fastq.gz" --pr1 /home/ashley/Documents/microhaps/microhap_pr_fwd.min_overlap.fasta --pr2 /home/ashley/Documents/microhaps/microhap_pr_rv.min_overlap.fasta
 ```
+## Running the MicroHaplotype pipeline on ADA
+Running the MicroHaplotype pipeline carries out both quality control of raw read data, as well as downstream processing, including DADA 2.
+Running on ADA using JSON inputs to submit a patch job for processing.
+COMING SOON

-## Running only the MicroHaplotype Quality Control step
+## Running only the MicroHaplotype Quality Control step (on local devices/private servers)
 Create sample list CSV file, using the command below, to run script in the folder containing your FASTQ files.

 Alternatively, you can manually create a CSV sample file with only the samples you require.
 The CSV needs the sample IDs (which should correspond to your FASTQ file IDs) in a single column with "sample" as the column name.
 The column name "sample" is case sensitive.